Hampton

 Employment performance in Hampton has been below expectations when compared to most other areas nationally

-However, transport, postal & warehousing is under-represented, with only 2.5% of Hampton's workforce compared to Greater Melbourne's 5.2%.
-The area offers limited local employment opportunities as indicated by the census working population versus resident population count.
-From September 2024 to September 2025, Hampton's labour force increased by 0.7%, but employment declined by 1.1%, causing unemployment to rise by 1.7 percentage points.
-In contrast, Greater Melbourne saw employment growth of 3.0% and labour force growth of 3.3%, with unemployment rising by only 0.3 percentage points.
-State-level data from 25-Nov-25 shows Victoria's employment grew by 1.13% year-on-year, adding 41,950 jobs, with the state unemployment rate at 4.7%.
-National employment forecasts from May-25 project national growth of 6.6% over five years and 13.7% over ten years.
-Applying these projections to Hampton's employment mix suggests local employment should increase by 7.1% over five years and 14.3% over ten years, based on a simple weighting extrapolation for illustrative purposes.
+However, transport, postal & warehousing is under-represented, at 2.5% of Hampton's workforce compared to Greater Melbourne's 5.2%.
+The predominantly residential area offers limited local employment opportunities.
+Between September 2024 and September 2025, Hampton's labour force increased by 0.7% while employment declined by 1.1%, causing unemployment to rise by 1.7 percentage points.
+In contrast, Greater Melbourne recorded employment growth of 3.0%.
+National employment forecasts from Jobs and Skills Australia, published in May-25, project national employment growth of 6.6% over five years and 13.7% over ten years.
+Applying these projections to Hampton's employment mix suggests local employment should increase by 7.1% over five years and 14.3% over ten years.

 Frequently Asked Questions - Employment